aimtiaz11/customer-api-raml/README.md

 This is suitable for applications or automated scripts that run at regular interval to fetch client data.

-#### 2.2.2 User Authentication
+#### 3.2.2 User Authentication

 This is the traditional OAuth scenario (three-legged scenario) where the API Client is redirect to the Authorization server to enter their credentials.
 Upon successful authentication, the client receives the access and refresh tokens that will be used to communicate with the API server.

 This is suitable for mobile or web application clients with an end-user involved.

-#### 2.2.3 The difference between User and Application Authentication
+#### 3.2.3 The difference between User and Application Authentication

 Clients who obtain their token via _Application Authentication_ will only have read-only access to the data.
-They can only invoke the safe HTTP methods.
+They can only invoke the safe HTTP methods such as GET which does not manipulate any resource.

-## 3. Consumer integration
+## 4. Consumer Integration

 In this section we describe how we can fulfil first two use cases.

-### 3.1 Automated access to the API (use case 1)
+### 4.1 Automated access to the API (use case 1)

 An API consumer that wish to invoke customer APIs periodically will need to register with the API service in order to obtain client ID and client secret.

-Once they have obtained that, the rest of the OAuth authrorization will follow as below:
+Once they have obtained that, the rest of the OAuth Authorization will follow as below:

 **Step 1:** API consumer sends a request for token by sending the `client_id` and `client_secret` obtained during registration in an `Authorization` header as Base64 encoded string.